Self-EMDR vs. Therapist-Led EMDR: Understanding the Differences

 - Tracking: You monitor changes in distress levels over time.

-Advantages of Self-Administered EMDR
+Advantages of Self-Guided EMDR Exercises

 Accessibility

-Self-administered EMDR offers significant accessibility benefits:
+Self-guided EMDR exercises offer significant accessibility benefits:

 - Convenience: You can process whenever and wherever works for you